 In this ultimate guide to the ten most impressive volcanoes in Guatemala, we share some of the most incredible Guatemala volcanoes you can hope to visit, well worth adding to your Guatemala itinerary.
 Don’t miss our choice of the most impressive volcano in Guatemala and recommendations for how to visit each one!

-Located just an hour and a half south of Guatemala City, Pacaya is one of Guatemala’s most famous volcanoes and one of its most active.
-Standing at 8,373 ft (2,552 meters), it is impressive in height but still not among the tallest volcanoes in Guatemala!
+Located just an hour and a half south of Guatemala City, Pacaya is one of the most famous volcanoes in Guatemala – and one of its most active.
+Standing at 8,373 ft (2,552 meters), it is impressive in height but still not among the tallest Guatemala volcanoes you’ll find on this list!

 Pacaya was previously dormant for years until a violent eruption in 1961 kicked off a period of activity that continues today.
 Notable eruptions occurred in 1998 and 2010, and while the volcano is still active, it’s been much more subdued lately and perfectly safe for a visit as vulcanologists continue their close monitoring.